brooklynrail/brooklynrail-platform/content/events/2023/05/the-geometries-of-afro-asia-art-beyond-solidarity.md

 ---
 title: "The Geometries of Afro-Asia: Art Beyond Solidarity"
-deck: Featuring Kodwo Eshun, Anjalika Sagar, and Joan Kee
+deck: "Featuring Joan Kee, Kodwo Eshun, and Anjalika Sagar, "
 summary: "Rail Editor-at-Large Joan Kee joins writer Kodwo Eshun and artist Anjalika Sagar for a conversation.
 We conclude with a poetry reading. "
 people: